 In summary, proxy-based reconstructions suggested that the AMOC was relatively stable during the past 8 kyr (medium confidence), with a weakening beginning since the late 19th century (medium confidence), but due to a lack of direct observations, confidence in an overall decline of AMOC during the 20th century is low.
-From mid-2000s to mid-2010s, the directly observed weakening in AMOC (high confidence) cannot be distinguished between decadal-scale variability or a long-term trend (high confidence).
+From the mid-2000s to mid-2010s, the directly observed weakening in AMOC (high confidence) cannot be distinguished between decadal-scale variability or a long-term trend (high confidence).

 Western boundary currents and inter-basin exchanges

 Both AR5 and SROCC reported that western boundary currents (WBCs) have undergone an intensification, warming and poleward expansion, except for the Gulf Stream and the Kuroshio, but did not provide confidence statements.
-AR5 reported with medium to high confidence intensification of the North Pacific subpolar gyre, the South Pacific subtropical gyre, and the subtropical cells, along with an expansion of the North Pacific subtropical gyre since the 1990s.
+The AR5 reported with medium to high confidence intensification of the North Pacific subpolar gyre, the South Pacific subtropical gyre, and the subtropical cells, along with an expansion of the North Pacific subtropical gyre since the 1990s.
 It was pointed out that these changes are likely predominantly due to interannual-to-decadal variability, and in the case of the subtropical cells represent a reversal of earlier multi-decadal change.
 SROCC concluded that it was unlikely that there has been a statistically significant net southward movement of the mean Antarctic Circumpolar Current (ACC) position over the past 20 years, in contrast to AR5, where this change had been assessed with medium confidence.